Dia Sorin was founded on

 Voting is not revolt, nor is it change, it is what

 precludes both.
-If their alliances depend on
+If alliances depend on

-hear it, even a ‘decentralised’ political party is
+‘decentralised’ political party is one that says we

-one that says we can take control of the state
+can take control of the state apparatus and do it

-within the central tower of this panopticon,
+‘better’.
+To remember: within the central tower of

-So, ‘once again, blind experimentation, with no
+that, another.
+So, ‘once again, blind experimentation,

-protocol or almost none.’
+with no protocol or almost none.’

 ‘Civil enforcement’